 Call CMC Cashier at 760-366-3791, ext.
 5312 or email: email@example.com

-"The Student Services Team at Copper Mountain College offers support services to assist students in the achievement of their goals."
+Student Services offers support services to assist students in achieving their educational goals.

 Office of Student Services